MileHacker Logo

 Seasonal Allergies: Check local pollen forecasts.
 Sunburn and Heatstroke: Use sunscreen, wear hats, stay hydrated, seek shade.
 Frostbite and Hypothermia (winter): Dress in layers, cover exposed skin, limit outdoor time.
 Foodborne Illness: Rare, practice general precautions.
 Insect Bites: Use insect repellent in warmer months.

-Always check the local weather.
+Always look at the local weather.

 Healthcare Access for Visitors